coronalabs/corona-docs/markdown/guide/programming/04/index.markdown

 </div>
 <div class="docs-tip-inner-right">

-For this command, you don't need to include `.lua` in the quotation marks because Corona already expects the file to have the `.lua` extension.
+For this command, you don't need to include `.lua` in the quotation marks because CORONA_CORE_PRODUCT already expects the file to have the `.lua` extension.
 Thus, you can simply use `"menu"` to go to the scene that will be contained in `menu.lua`.

 ``````lua
 composer.gotoScene( "menu" )